Workplace Analytics Setup

-To successfully set up and implement Workplace Analytics, you need to coordinate and obtain information and buy-in from a variety of stakeholders.
+To successfully set up and implement Workplace Analytics, you need to coordinate and get information and buy-in from a variety of stakeholders.

-Use this checklist to help assemble the people and obtain the data and configuration information that you need to set up and provision Workplace Analytics.
+Use the following checklist to help assemble the people and get the data and configuration information that you need to set up and use Workplace Analytics.

 This checklist outlines recommended steps and a high-level list of items to consider.
 It is not intended to be exhaustive.
 You might want to copy this checklist into a spreadsheet and then customize it for your organization.

 Before setting up Workplace Analytics, review Environment requirements for Workplace Analytics to learn what system requirements the Workplace Analytics administrator needs to confirm before setting up Workplace Analytics, including Workplace Analytics licensing and trials, and if you qualify for FastTrack services.

 To set up Workplace Analytics, complete the following tasks: